NATIONWIDE CONFERENCE | Att: 1062

-Before I start, this report is dedicated to Claire & Angie at the Fermenter & Firkin, Wolverhampton.
+Before I start, this entry is dedicated to Claire & Angie at the Fermenter & Firkin, Wolverhampton.
 The West Midlands coolest barmaids.
-Cheers girls.
+Cheers girls!
 Also worthy of a mention is the young lady in ‘Pennys’ Fish Bar, Oldbury.
-She not only gave us bang on directions to the pub, but dished up some bloody good chips too.
+She not only gave us absolutely bang on directions to the pub we wanted to visit, but dished up some bloody good scoff too.

-So after the complete fuck up at Forest Green on Wednesday, our journey to the deepest Midlands was now officially going to be our first away game.
-So, with it being a Saturday, this meant pints were in order!
-Stops via Erdington (No, I haven’t got a clue where it is either, look on a map..), Sutton Coldfield and Wallsall knocks 3 more Firkins off the list for the drinkers.
-Although the Walsall stop is probably one too many on the old itinerary and a mad late dash sees us arrive at Hednesford’s impressive Keys Park ground with just 5 minutes to spare before kick off.
-Still, some would call it good use of VDT I guess.
+So after the complete fuck up at Forest Green on Wednesday, our journey to the deepest Midlands was now officially going to be our first away game back in the Conference.
+And with it being a Saturday, this meant pre-match pints were in order.
+So having found our way to the Midlands. stops are made at Erdington (No, I haven’t got a clue where it is either, look on a map..), Sutton Coldfield and Walsall knocking 3 more Firkins off the list for us drinkers.
+Although the Walsall stop is probably one too many on the old itinerary and this results in a mad late dash that sees us arrive at Hednesford’s impressive Keys Park ground with just 5 minutes to spare before kick off.
+Still, some would call it good timing and or use of VDT I guess?

 Upon arrival, we see that the line up is pretty much standard, but with Brooker returning to right back and a fully fit Sammy Winston replacing Mark Watson up front.
 Hednesford are one of only 2 sides still with a 100% record so far this season, so we’re assumed today’s meeting wasn’t exactly gong to be a doddle.
 The game gets underway and it’s immediately apparent that our hosts are going to be one of the better sides we’ll meet for a while as the move the ball around confidently with some nice 1 touch play.